 However, even if the worker does have a current work capacity, weekly payments may continue to be paid in the following circumstances.

-A worker requiring surgery may in certain circumstances receive up to 13 weeks weekly payments although weekly payments may have previously ceased.
+A worker needing surgery may in certain circumstances receive up to 13 weeks weekly payments even if weekly payments may have previously ceased.

-•Currently employed for at least 15 hours per week, earning at least $186 per week, and likely to continue indefinitely to undertake further or additional paid work (s 165):
+• Currently employed for at least 15 hours per week, earning at least $192 per week, and likely to continue indefinitely to undertake further or additional paid work (s 165):

 80 per cent of the difference between PIAWE and current weekly earnings or the difference between twice AWE and current weekly earnings, whichever is the lesser.

-A worker will also be entitled to compensation in the form of superannuation contributions after 52 weeks of entitlement to, or payment of, weekly payments.
+A worker is entitled to compensation in the form of superannuation contributions after 52 weeks of entitlement to, or payment of, weekly payments.

 To continue to receive weekly payments, a worker must: